 Instagram Photos from my travels taken with an iPhone 6, and where I update most frequently, especially between posts.

 Pinterest: Why yes, I did create a board called “trees that look like broccoli”.
 Why not?

 Via email.
-Send me a message or any questions to jodi-at-legalnomads.com
+Send me a message through my contact form.

 Hopefully I have inspired you in some way to seek out those things in life that make you thirsty to live in technicolor, despite any obstacles in your way.

 A reminder the Legal Nomads is ad-free and earns money through sales of products in the shop, as well as via affiliate sales.
 The links above to Amazon are affiliate links.
 I would never endorse a product I didn’t use and believe in, but clicking through and purchasing via these links helps keep the site ad-free.